Mental health difficulties

 Mental Health First Aiders

 Similar to physical first aid, Mental Health First Aid does the same for someone experiencing mental ill health.
-The College has over 100 trained mental health first aiders to provide information and to signpost to further help and support.
+The College has over 100 trained mental health first aiders to provide information and to signpost to further help and support and you can find a list on the College Health and Wellbeing website.